• Skip to primary navigation

 Color Wheel

-It’s hard to imagine a time when color concepts didn’t exist!
+Fun fact: It’s hard to imagine a time when color concepts didn’t exist, isn’t it?
 Leonardo da Vinci was one of the first known writers to examine color theory in the late 1400’s.
 In 1666, Isaac Newton introduced his Theory of Color, including the primary colors.
 A hundred years later, secondary, tertiary, and the concept of warm and cool colors were added to our current understanding of color theory.
-A little nerdy segue there, sorry!

 Johannes Itten